gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 Closing retries the blank screen if UART is busy.
 Reopening cancels that pending clear so it cannot erase the new menu.
 This uses the existing dashboard handover;
 physical radio/display behavior still needs vehicle validation.

+## Numeric editors, capture and exclusive modes

+SELECT enters a numeric draft, NEXT/PREV adjusts by the existing step, SELECT accepts and BACK cancels without saving the draft.
+Idle closure also discards an unaccepted draft.
+Shift RPM: 1500–6000/250; Launch Nm: 25–600/25; Pedal trim:
+−10…+10/2.
+Values clamp at boundaries.
+Existing in-range saved values are preserved.

+Park mirror opens Enabled, Store position and Back.
+Enabling sends only Enable;
+it never captures a position.
+Enable first, select Store position, adjust the mirror, then SELECT explicitly confirms capture.
+BACK cancels. `Store: queued` means UART accepted the original BH store command; the protocol has no persistence acknowledgement.
+Retry rejected sends explicitly.
+A store never silently enables a disabled feature.

+USB mode cycles OFF → CAN → ELM327 → OFF (without ELM327 support: OFF → CAN → OFF).
+The original two persisted flags remain; CAN wins when loading conflicting legacy flags.
+The second flag is hidden, including in non-ELM builds, so no independent switch implies both modes can run together.
+Stop IBS override before changing USB
+mode: USB activation otherwise disables that experiment.
+Modes apply on Save.

+Front brake activation explicitly confirms `Brake+launch?
+RES`, because the existing C2 reply arms Launch Assist.
+While launch is active, Front brake refuses to silently disable it; use the separately named Release launch action first.
+Known RPM, speed, Dyno and read/clear conflicts are shown before SELECT and checked again on execution.
+Dyno confirmation names its ESC reset dependency.
+Permissions for active Dyno/brake/4WD/QV/custom ESC cannot be disabled until their operation is released, avoiding hidden stops or resumed requests when permissions return.

+## Hidden IPC diagnostics

+Build C1 with `EXTRA_CPPFLAGS=-DMENU_DIAGNOSTICS`; no production menu entry is added without this flag.
+Information gains IPC diagnostics.
+NEXT/PREV cycles raw-byte groups labelled in hex; SELECT switches to an A/B refresh pattern; BACK returns.
+The test covers 0x20–0x7E and 0x80–0xFF as single bytes, including 0xD8.
+These bytes are test candidates, not approved production glyphs.
+MY23 selection is independent of LARGE_DISPLAY.
+Check each physical IPC before approving any non-ASCII symbol.